FractalGiraffe/COMP0029/README.md

 Click the 'Open in Colab' badge to open the Google Colab notebook.
 From within Colab, use the File menu to save the modified notebook to Google Drive.
 Choose **File → Save a copy in Drive** and follow the resulting prompts.
 Upload the dataset, `labeled_data.p`, to Drive.

+'Results_Folders' contains both vizualisations and raw data (in json format) produced by our experiments.

 ~~~
 @inproceedings{hateoffensive,
   title = {Automated Hate Speech Detection and the Problem of Offensive Language},